TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/05_lesson/lesson.md

 ### 3. Lab

 * Students practice slicing, adding, and removing elements from some given lists.
-* Students create a single move Tic-Tac-Toe game
+* Students create a single move Tic-Tac-Toe game.

 ### 4. Debrief